mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

     **Log errors for unfilled fields** at the opening of a route have been removed.

 * **API Portal**
-    Errors related to the choice of the **option `All` in the filter bar** of the API Portal have been removed.
+    Errors related to the choice of the option in the filter bar of the API Portal have been removed, by **eliminating the option `All` in the filter bar**.

 ### How to update your DevOps Console?